EvanLovely/theme-tools/packages/theme-core-plugin--browser-sync/README.md

-# Browser Sync Plugin for Theme Core
+# Browser Sync Plugin for Theme Tools

 > Theme core plugins let you easily pass in configuration and get a set of Gulp-ready task functions back that have sensible defaults and work well together.